 Intermediate French I reviews and extends basic principles through composition and conversation, stressing fluency.
-Work outside of class and/or in the language laboratory is required Sinclair Course Number FRE 2201 (3 college credits)
+Work outside of class and/or in the language laboratory is required Sinclair Course Number FRE 2201 (3 college credits) This class is offered on the NWHS campus.

-Prerequisite: Acceptance by Sinclair

-Successful in French 1101/2
+Prerequisite: Acceptance by Sinclair Successful in French 1101/2